-Take a Self-Defense Class
+Take a Self Defense Class

 Who Can Enroll?

-A minor (age 18 and under) may register for the course, but participants must first receive permission from parent or legal guardian before participating in any of the activities of the courses.
+A minor (age 18 and under) may register for the course, but participants must first receive permission from a parent or legal guardian before participating in any of the activities of the courses.

 There is no cost for these programs or the program materials.
 For UC-RAD the course is generally taught in three 4-hour sessions or four 3-hour sessions.
 UC-RAD has its foundations in education and awareness.
 The course includes lecture, discussion, and self-defense techniques suitable to people of all ages and abilities.
 At the end of the course, class members will have the option of participating in a dynamic simulation, which gives them the opportunity to practice their avoidance and physical techniques in a controlled learning environment.